spaceapegames/terraform-provider-wavefront/README.md

 * Terraform 0.10.0 or higher (Custom providers were released at 0.10.0)
 * [govendor](https://github.com/kardianos/govendor) for dependency management

+## Installing the Plugin

+We release darwin and linux amd64 packages on the [releases page](https://github.com/spaceapegames/terraform-provider-wavefront/releases).
+If you require a different architecture you will need to build the plugin from source, see below for more details:

+Once one have the plugin you should remove the `_os_arch` from the end of the file name and place it in `.terraform.d/plugins` which is where `terraform init` will look for plugins.

+Valid provider filenames are `terraform-provider-NAME_X.X.X` or `terraform-provider-NAME_vX.X.X`

 ## Known Issues

 There is an issue with the wavefront API when applying tagged alerts that it will cause a race condition.
 They are working on fixing this.